globallyunique/beyond-data-mesh/beyond-data-mesh.md

   [^data-vault]: See https://www.data-vault.co.uk/what-is-data-vault/ or google 'data vault' to see the massive amount of information available about it.
   [^dbt-vault]: We used an earlier version of it called dbt-vault.
 It may have become easier to configure since then.
-What's important is the example of hiding  tecnical details from the SMEs by wrapping it with a DSL.
-An important benefit of a tool evolution like this, discussed later in this article, is that the DSL isolates you from the tech changes, see: TODO: write section on tech evolution.
+What's important is the example of hiding technical details from the SMEs by wrapping it with a DSL.
+An important benefit of a tool evolution like this, discussed later in this article, is that the DSL isolates you from the tech changes, see:  write section on tech evolution.
 TODO: investigate whether it's more DSL in the new version.

 ### Full Clinical Trial Specification Example